Limit point and limit circle trichotomy for Sturm-Liouville problems with complex potentials: Asymptotic approximation of second order differential equations

 \section{Asymptotic approximation of second order differential equations}

-In this section we find an asymptotic approximation of solutions of \eqref{2.1}.
+In this section we derive an asymptotic approximation of solutions of \eqref{2.1}.
 Since \eqref{ equation 1-gamma} can be transformed into such an equation, this will allow us to establish limit point/limit circle criteria in Section~\ref{Russisch}.
 Our approximations of the solutions are primarily based on \cite[Theorem~1.3.1]{east}.
-Consider the following differential equation:
+Consider the differential equation

 where $s,p:[a,b)\to \C$ are functions such that $\frac{1}{p},s\in L^{1}_{\textnormal{loc}}[a,b)$.
 In what follows we define the $n$th root of a complex number $z=re^{i\arg(z)}$ with $-\pi<\arg (z)\leq\pi$ as $z^{1/n}=r^{1/n}e^{i\arg(z)/n}$.
 Our first theorem is a variation of Theorem 2.5.1 in \cite{east}.
 It leads to slightly different assertions which form the basis for the subsequent section.